 Due to your expertise in the company’s business and technical side, you’ll identify and gather relevant data for data science projects from various sources, including internal databases, external databases, and APIs.
 Data integration from these sources is an additional challenge you’re also expected to handle well.

-The data collected for projects often comes in raw format and is in desperate need of cleaning.
-You’ll be responsible for making these raw datasets free of inconsistencies and errors.
+The data collected for projects often comes in raw format and desperately needs cleaning.
+You’ll make these raw datasets free of inconsistencies and errors.
 As a data science consultant, you’ll also filter the datasets for missing values and create new variables to improve their predictive power.

 Algorithms selection, model training, and model evaluation fall under the job profile of data science consultants.
-You should be able to choose appropriate machine learning or statistical algorithms based on the problem and data characteristics while being proficient in training models on the prepared dataset.
+You should be able to choose appropriate machine learning or statistical algorithms based on the problem and data characteristics while proficiently training models on the prepared dataset.

 Data science consultants also assess model performance using metrics such as accuracy, precision, recall, F1 score, and others.